 When the BHA receives the Applicant's written request the Department of Grievances and Appeals ("DGA") will schedule an informal review.
 The DGA will notify the Applicant in writing of the date, time and place of review.
 The BHA will send the notice to the Applicant's address of record.
 The notice shall also restate the Applicant's rights to present evidence and testify, review his/her file, request a Reasonable Accommodation or interpreter and right to be represented by an attorney or other individual at the hearing.
-The review shall be held at a convenient time and at an accessible location for applicant and the BHA.
+The review shall be held at a convenient time and at an

+BHA ADMINISTRATIVE PLAN FOR SECTION 8 PROGRAMS Implementation Date: Febraury 1, 2023April 1, 2020 accessible location for applicant and the BHA.
 If an Applicant requests an Reasonable Accommodation that pertains to the how the hearing itself will be conducted the DGA Administrator will decide the accommodation request.
 If an Applicant requests a Reasonable Accommodation that pertains to the underlying decision, the request will be forwarded back to the Department for review.
 All requests will be processed in accordance with the BHA Reasonable Accommodation policy.

-- Default and Rescheduling.
-The DGA will issue a Default if the Applicant does not appear in the DGA within 15 minutes of the scheduled time and did not submit a written request to reschedule prior to the hearing.
+Default and Rescheduling.
+The DGA will issue a Default if the c) Applicant does not appear in the DGA within 15 minutes of the scheduled time and did not submit a written request to reschedule prior to the hearing.
 A hearing maybe rescheduled once for any reason without verification, provided that a written request is submitted on or before the date of the hearing.
 Second and subsequent requests must be supported by evidence of compelling circumstances that would prevent the applicant from attending.
 Reschedule requests submitted after the hearing date must be submitted within 30 days of the hearing date and must be supported by evidence of compelling circumstances that prevented the applicant from attending and, if applicable, prevented the Applicant from submitting a request to reschedule prior to the hearing date.
-The Applicant will be withdrawn from the waiting list if the Applicant does not attend the informal review and did not attempt to reschedule. - (d) Compelling Circumstances when analyzing whether or not a applicant's reasons for requesting a late hearing or failing to attend a hearing are compelling, the Grievances and Appeals Administrator or his/her designee will consider the written facts or circumstances submitted by the applicant together with any documentary evidence in support of his/her request.
-The determination will be based on the following factors: (1) How quickly the applicant has attempted to remedy the request/default; (2) the nature of the applicant's explanation; (3) whether or not the applicant could have prevented the untimeliness; (4) whether or not granting a late hearing/removing default would produce a harsh or unfair result.
-Please Note the review will be based solely on the documents submitted, no hearing will be scheduled to determine compelling circumstances.
+The Applicant will be withdrawn from the waiting list if the Applicant does not attend the informal review and did not attempt to reschedule. (

+Compelling Circumstances - when analyzing whether or not a applicant's reasons for requesting a late hearing or failing to attend a hearing are compelling, the Grievances and Appeals Administrator or his/her designee will consider the written facts or circumstances submitted by the applicant together with any documentary evidence in support of his/her request.
+The determination will be based on the following factors: (1) How quickly the applicant has attempted to remedy the request/default; (2) the nature of the applicant's explanation; (3) whether or not granting a late hearing/removing default would produce a harsh or unfair result.
+Please Note the review will be based scheduled to determine compelling circumstances.